By: Author John Cunningham. Published: 2020/12/21 at 12:51 pm

 What Does A Mower Carburetor Look Like?

-A common Briggs and Stratton carburetor fitted to the Classic and Quantum engines is the plastic carb and metal gas tank assembly.
+Briggs & Stratton carburetor and tank assembly – A common Briggs and Stratton carburetor fitted to the Classic and Quantum engines, it’s a plastic carb and metal gas tank assembly.

-This type carburetor is somewhat similar, as it lives under the air filter and employs levers and springs to control engine rpm.
-However it doesn’t use a conventional gas bowl, instead the gas tank assembly and carburetor work together to perform all the functions of a carburetor.
+This type of carburetor is somewhat similar, as it lives under the air filter and employs levers and springs to control engine rpm.
+However, it doesn’t use a conventional gas bowl; instead, the gas tank assembly and carburetor work together to perform all the functions of a carburetor.

-It’s worth noting the latest carburetor types are plastic, they still live behind the air filter housing and employ levers and springs and a gas bowl.
-However the bowl may not be as pronounced as the traditional bowl.
+New Type Plastic Carburetors – It’s worth noting the latest carburetor types are plastic; they still live behind the air filter housing and employ lever springs and a gas bowl.
+However, the bowl may not be as pronounced as the traditional bowl.

 Common Carburetor Problems & Fixes